shirleywbi/Assignment2/README.md

 - Add: Logs the message entered into the text area in the message board
 - Clear: Clears the message in the text area
 - Clear All: Removes all items on message board
-- X: Clicking the x within the message will remove the message from the board
+- Delete Message: Clicking the x within the message will remove the message from the board
 - Name: If name is entered, will produce message saying: Name says: "Text"; if empty, will show as Anonymous.
 - Message: If a message is clicked, a side bar will appear with message details
+- Edit: Clicking edit button will create a message box to edit the message.
+Click save to update the message and message date.
+To go back without any changes, click edit again.
+- UPDATE June 18, 2019: Messages are now connected to the server.

 ### References and Resources:
 How to add Express backend to a React app